 Keep reading to learn more, and give us a call at 888-601-5359.
 We’re excited to work with you!

 Hopefully, you already have a website with your location, contact information, and a few photos.
 That’s a great starting place, but today’s Internet users want more information.
 A lack of content can drive them away, and content that is old or irrelevant won’t do much better.

 For Potential Tenants

 Choosing where to live is a serious decision, and potential tenants want as much information as possible.
-Offering detailed descriptions of amenities, rates, and floor plans will give them a much better idea of what exactly your complex has to offer, and photos of specific units that are vacant can show them whether or not you have what they are looking for.
+Offering detailed descriptions of amenities, rates, and floor plans will give them a much better idea of what exactly your complex has to offer, and photos of specific units that are vacant can show them whether you have what they are looking for.

 For Current Tenants

 You should also update your site with news and updates on the property.
 If you’ve recently started or completed renovations, share photos.
 If you’ve changed a policy, post a notice on your homepage.
 Although you might think that these updates are irrelevant to apartment hunters, they will see it as a sign that you make an effort to keep tenants updated and happy, which is never a bad thing.

 Hear What It’s Like to Work With WebFX!

 “We were referred to WebFX and have been wowed with their company culture, professionalism and attention to our business needs.
 It has been a great few months working with them and we look forward to continuing our relationship with them and enhancing our seo!”